Emergency Dental in Sunshine and the Western Suburbs of Melbourne

 Don’t neglect a dental injury!
 Even toothaches require treatment as soon as possible to inspect teeth and prevent further damage.
-Contact our friendly team at 9311-1056 to make your appointment.
+Get in touch with us for emergency dental in Sunshine.

 Tooth pain has a wide variety of causes, from bruxism (teeth grinding) to cavities, gum disease, an exposed root or even an ear or sinus infection.
 That’s why it’s important to consult both your doctor and your dentist if you’re having significant, consistent tooth pain.